Butch Lindley: Family

 In 1965, Lindley married Flora Joan Barbare, known as Joan.
 She frequently traveled with him and assisted his race teams, and Joan was scoring laps during the race when he sustained his fatal injuries.
 Butch and Joan Lindley had two children, daughter Tonda and son Mardy.

 Mardy pursued a career in racing, driving at Southeastern short tracks including the United Speed Alliance Pro Cup.
-He later became a mechanic for Roush Fenway Racing, coincidentally on the #16 team, the car number most often associated with his father.
+He later became a mechanic for Roush Fenway Racing, coincidentally on the No. 16 team, the car number most often associated with his father.
 He later served at HScott Motorsports as a crew chief in the K&N Pro Series, winning the 2013 championship, having worked later with Rico Abreu.
 Later he served in ARCA with Lorin Ranier, the son of a former NASCAR car owner himself, at MDM-Ranier Racing, again as a crew chief.

 On November 17, 2022, Mardy was named crew chief for JR Motorsports' No. 1 car with Sam Mayer driving, with the partnership scoring five wins.